Get insider access

 1. Best Budget Wireless Earbuds

 The JBL Vibe Buds True Wireless are the best budget wireless earbuds we've tested.
 These affordable buds stand out from the crowd thanks to their feature set.
 Their companion app includes a graphic EQ and presets, so you can fine-tune their excited sound.
-They support Google Quick Pair, so you can easily connect them to your Android devices.
-You can also use the Audio Mode to improve audio quality, while Video Mode decreases latency, so lip-sync issues aren't as noticeable when watching videos.
-That said, they're still cheap buds, so you'll still encounter some lip-sync issues, even with Video Mode enabled.
+They support Google Quick Pair for easy connection to your Android devices.
+You can also switch their connection between Audio Mode to improve audio quality and Video Mode to decrease latency.
+You'll still encounter some audio-video desync, even with Video Mode enabled.

 They have a decently comfortable fit and are well-built.
 They're also certified IP54 for resistance against dust and direct water exposure.
-However, their carrying case doesn't have a lid.
-While the buds are kept in place by magnets in the case, some people may still find this design choice a little unusual.
+However, their carrying case lacks a lid.
+While the buds are kept in place by magnets when stowed in the case, some people may still find this design choice a little unusual.
 If you prefer a more sturdy carrying case, check out the JBL Vibe Beam True Wireless.
-They offer a similar performance but have a stem design, and their carrying case has a lid.
-However, their fit isn't as comfortable or stable, and you get one less charge cycle from the case.
+They offer similar performance but have a stem design, and their carrying case has a lid.
+However, their fit isn't as comfortable or stable, and you get one fewer charge from the case.

 See our review